-Should I take private singing lessons or Performance Class?
+Should I take private lessons or a group- class?

-For most school-age students, the ideal structure is to combine a fortnightly private lesson with a weekly Performance Class (at a similar cost to weekly private lessons).
+For most school-age students, the ideal structure is to combine a fortnightly private lesson with a weekly group class (at a similar cost to weekly private lessons).
 This allows students to experience the full range of learning experiences that SVA offers, and combines individual attention with performing for a group and making music with others.
 However, at times weekly private lessons are a more appropriate option.

-If you have any questions about what would be best for you/your child, please contact us.
+If you have any questions about what would be best for your child, please contact us.

 Help!
-I’m not musical and don’t know what my child should be doing!
+I'm not musical and I don't know what my child should be doing?

 Not a problem.
 Just contact us and let us know a bit about your child – their age, musical experience and musical goals – and we’ll let you know what the options are, and what we think is best for your child.